openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 #### Control Channel Types

 In contrast to the standard channels above, the control channel types are used for cases where the KNX bus does not own the physical state of a device.
 This could be the case if e.g. a lamp from another binding should be controlled by a KNX wall switch.
+If from the KNX bus a `GroupValueRead` telegram is sent to a *-control Channel, the bridge responds with a `GroupValueResponse` telegram to the KNX bus.

 ##### Channel Type "switch-control"